jelaiw/serious-cryptography-book-examples/README.md

 ## Overview
-A git repo for working examples from Jean-Philippe Aumasson's excellent introductory cryptography book [1].
+A git repo for working examples from Dr. Aumasson's excellent introductory cryptography book [1].

 ## View or Run Examples
 Click on any of the Jupyter notebooks (i.e., the `.ipynb` files) to view them.